MBrassey/macOS/README.md

 ## Misc.
 I recommend the [Hybrid](https://github.com/mattinclude/appleseed/tree/master/backup) color theme for vim.
 In the macOS General settings, I use the Graphite Appearance, and the Dark Bar and Dock.
 The command line visualizer I am utilizing is [cava](https://github.com/karlstav/cava).
 You can also use [cli-visualizer](https://github.com/dpayne/cli-visualizer).
 I run the sofware over a `mosh` (persistant ssh) session to a Linux VM or instance.
 As for `tmux`, this is my [preferred config](https://github.com/mattinclude/etc-tmux).
 View the [Wallpaper](img/bg0.png).

-    "okeanos (ωκεανός) is Greek for the ocean (kind of obvious maybe) and zephyros (Ζέφυρος) is Greek for the West wind" - u/saligari

 [ <strong>[reddit](https://redd.it/850z1e)</strong>       |      <strong> [Google+](https://plus.google.com/103376197601313389933/posts/BvfTGdpBJKf)</strong> ]